winsvold/sanity/packages/@sanity/visual-diff/spec.md

 ### Custom Visualizers

 A developer can implement `part:@sanity/visual-diff/custom` to define custom `visualizers`.
 A Visualizer is defined per type _and_ operation.
-It's output is a user-friendly rendering of a particular change.
+It's output is a React component which renders a visualization of a particular change.
 An example could look like:

 ```
 const visualizers = {